Ratimon/redprint-wizard/src/routes/blog/_assets/posts/6-contract-explainer-bridges.md

 ### Asset Transfer

-Considering more complex use cases, `StandardBridge` contract could be used to implement the bridge.
+Considering more complex use cases, `StandardBridge` contract is an abstraction built on top of the `CrossDomainMessenger`, and it could be used to implement the bridge.
 The official implementations inlude `L1StandardBridge`, `L2StandardBridge`, `L1ERC721Bridge` and `L2ERC721Bridge`.
 They are abstracted to bridge ETH and ERC20 tokens between L1 and L2.
 Otherwise, new customized bridge contracts can be built to support more advanced features.

 > **Tip**💡
 > Check how to build customized bridge on [this tutorial](https://docs.optimism.io/app-developers/bridging/custom-bridge).